 Now if you’ve never heard anyone break down the mechanics of brain and soul communication before, all of this might sound rather bizarre and mystical.
 Yet the fact remains that we are spiritual beings operating in physical bodies and the mechanics we’ve been describing in this post are very real.
 Our brains are in constant communication with our souls and it is important that we realize this.
 God has created us so that the many components of our earthsuits interact with each other and affect our souls.
 When your stomach is empty, it sends signals to your brain to make you feel hungry.
 When your eye sees a provocative image, it communicates it to your brain, which then spikes your hormone levels which then gives you physical sensations of arousal.
 There are some cultic spin offs of Christianity which try to deny this interaction and argue that our minds and souls are totally separate from our emotions and bodies, therefore we can fully engage in the lusts of our flesh and it doesn’t matter at all.
 Yet this is not true: God has created us as a very intricate system in which each piece affects how the entire system operates.
 This is why chronic physical pain ends up depressing our emotions which ends up depressing our souls.
 Likewise, spiritual angst ends up upsetting our earthsuit’s emotions, which in turn ends up harming our bodies in the form of strained hearts, ulcers, and high blood pressure.
 God is an ingenious Creator who loves creating masterpieces of intricate detail.
 To learn discernment, we must gain some basic understanding of how body, mind and soul interact so that we can understand how demons will try to use those interactions to their advantage.

 Demons will attack your earthsuit’s emotional and physical components directly if they get the chance, for they know that these things will have ripple effects on your soul.
 If they can get you to feel emotionally depressed, they can get you to believe it’s a sign that there is some spiritual disconnect between your soul and God.
-All of the horrifying conclusions we draw during “the dark night of the soul”—such as God abandoning us—are really misinterpretations of very real emotional, physical and psychological events (see Why the Holy Spirit Left You: Guidance for Panicking Christians).
+All of the horrifying conclusions we draw during “the dark night of the soul”—such as God abandoning us—are really misinterpretations of very real emotional, physical and psychological events.
 If you are praying for God to help you understand His love for you and suddenly a wave of self-disgust comes over you, you will easily be fooled into thinking that God is answering your request by saying He hates you.
 God has not said He hates you, but He is letting demons manipulate your emotions.
 If God allows, demons can do many things to make us miserable, like sending cold chills down our spines to try and make us embrace fear.
 We humans are very easy to deceive.